-With e-commerce platforms gaining momentum all over the world, it makes sense to know what e-commerce integration is and its entailments.
+With e-commerce platforms gaining momentum worldwide, it makes sense to know what e-commerce integration is and its entailments.
 In a nutshell, it refers to the synchronization between an e-commerce website and the ERP system.
 When executed properly, it can lead to cost savings, easy scaling, and enhanced customer experiences.
-It is important to note that e-commerce integration is most optimal when supported with two-way and real-time data flow.
+It is important to note that e-commerce integration is most optimal when supported by the two-way and real-time data flow.
 This involves back-end product sales and front-end inventory management.
 Let’s dive deep into e-commerce integration and its considerations in this post.
-Here we provide detailed on essential guide to e-Commerce integration
+Here we provide a detailed essential guide to e-Commerce integration.

-With a growing number of merchants and shoppers turning to e-commerce platforms to sell and buy, e-retailers need a system that helps them organize, manage, and maintain data/records accurately across a number of business systems.
+With a growing number of merchants and shoppers turning to e-commerce platforms to sell and buy, e-retailers need a system that helps them organize, manage, and maintain data/records accurately across several business systems.

 E-commerce integration offers credible solutions to growing online businesses in this regard.
 In fact, integration solutions are becoming vital to the growth and expansion of e-commerce businesses.

 E-commerce, or electronic commerce, is an industry where buying and selling products take place over electronic systems/devices connected through the internet.

 Integration is the process of configuring, linking, or connecting two or more business systems so that data can be transferred back and forth bi-directionally without human intervention.

 In this context, e-commerce integration implies the real-time coordination between a business’s e-commerce site and the back-end accounting and inventory (ERP) system.
 When integration takes place, the flow of information between the two systems begins bi-directionally.
 This implies that the data needs to be entered only once and in one system.